Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Why has it been introduced?

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 Other groups that may also be able to access Pupil Premium are children who have been Looked After (LAC) and children of Service Personnel.
 Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the Premium.

-For the Financial Year 2016- 2017 our school will receive £183.000 of Pupil Premium funding.
+For the Financial Year 2019-20 our school will receive £163,680 of Pupil Premium funding.
 The percentage of our pupils known to be eligible for free school meals is: 36%, which is above the national average.

 Howitt Primary Community School is committed to ensuring maximum progress for all groups of children and strives to close any gaps.
 We also actively promote equality of opportunities for all staff, governors, pupils and parents, creating a harmonious learning community where all can succeed.